SharedSmally/doc/k8sd/dockerfile.md

 ADD --chown=10:11 files* /somedir/
 ```

+## COPY
-## COPY: copies new files or directories from <src> and adds them to the filesystem of the container at the path <dest>
+copies new files or directories from <src> and adds them to the filesystem of the container at the path <dest>
 ```
 COPY [--chown=<user>:<group>] <src>... <dest>
 COPY [--chown=<user>:<group>] ["<src>",... "<dest>"]
 ```

+## ENTRYPOINT
-## ENTRYPOINT:  configure a container that will run as an executable.
+Configure a container that will run as an executable.
 ```
 ENTRYPOINT ["executable", "param1", "param2"]   # exec form
 ENTRYPOINT command param1 param2    #shell form